tobyhodges/pangenomics-python-workbench/episodes/02-data-structures.md

 - "How can I efficiently manage tabular data in Python?"

 objectives:
-- "Understand fundamental data structures such as list, tuples, sets, arrays, dictionaries and Panda dataframes."
+- "Understand fundamental data structures such as list, arrays, dictionaries and Panda dataframes."
 - "Efficient data manipulation, selectiom and filtering."
 - "Tabular data management with Pandas."
 - "Read data from an URL."